-In line with a global trend of increasing protectionism and a more critical approach to foreign investments, the regulatory environment in Germany has recently been tightened and further adaptions have to be expected going forward.
+In line with a global trend of increasing protectionism and a more critical approach to foreign investments, the regulatory environment in Germany has recently been tightened.
 However, these aspects remain manageable in the vast majority of foreign investments, provided that the specific transaction is prudently prepared and structured.
 Experience from past transactions can prove to be a material advantage when assessing the key items for a regulatory proceeding so that necessary clearances can be obtained in due time.